MUGWANEZAMANZI/Abunzi/README.md

 - **Machine Learning:** [Rubix ML](https://rubixml.com/)
 - **Database:** MySQL/PostgreSQL

-## Architecture
+**#Architecture**
 This project follows the MVC (Model-View-Controller) pattern to ensure a clean separation of concerns.
 Each view is paired with a corresponding controller and model, making the codebase organized and maintainable.

+The application uses Eloquent ORM for interacting with the database, providing an elegant and expressive syntax for database queries and relationships.

 For live and dynamic content, the application leverages Livewire, enabling real-time updates and interactive user experiences directly within Blade templates—without leaving the Laravel ecosystem.

 ## Getting Started